Cori Bush: Personal life

 Bush lives in St. Louis, Missouri.
 She has two children and has been married twice.
 In 2001, Bush, her husband at the time, and young children lived in their Ford Explorer for about three months after being evicted from a rental home.
 At the time, Bush had lost income because illness during her second pregnancy made it necessary for her to quit her job at a preschool.

 In February 2023, Bush married Cortney Merritts, a security specialist and U.S. Army veteran.
 Bush's husband was charged with two counts of wire fraud for allegedly accepting $20,000 in payments from the COVID era Paycheck Protection Program, falsifying details about his purported businesses to obtain loans from the Small Business Administration in both 2020 and 2021.
+In February 2026, a federal judge in Washington, D.C., dismissed a fraud indictment against Merritts after a jury failed to reach a verdict in the case the previous month.

 In May 2021, Bush testified to the House Oversight and Reform Committee that during her first pregnancy, she informed her doctor of severe pain but was ignored, and as a result, went into pre-term labor.
 She attributed this to "harsh and racist treatment" that Black women face during pregnancy and childbirth.
 In a subsequent tweet, she wrote, "Every day, Black birthing people and our babies die because our doctors don't believe our pain."